silwandeva/STEPIN-EMPLOYEE-MANAGEMENT/README.md

 ![image](https://github.com/murali980/StepIn_Mini_Project/blob/master/1_Requirements/employee-management-system-hrmlabs.png)

 ## Benifits
-We can easily access the data and update the data without a pen and a paper.
+We can easily asscesible to change data or update the data without a pen and a paper.
 ## Cost and Features
 This was a costless application and we have features like 1.Add record